Nonprofit newsletters have a massive part to play in charitable fundraising.

 And yet the same study found that charities themselves believe donors prefer to engage through social media!

-Another study, this time by Connect Assist, found that while 70% of nonprofits see building relationships with supporters as important.
+Another study, this time by Connect Assist, found that 70% of nonprofits see building relationships with supporters as important.
 But only 20% are doing it digitally.

 And Mailchimp found that only 60% of charities are using email to raise money and inform their supporters.